strike978/matchfetch/README.md

 ## Usage

 1. Launch MatchFetch from the Start menu or desktop shortcut.
-2. Click "Login to Ancestry" to authenticate with your Ancestry.com account.
+2. Click "Open Ancestry Window" to authenticate with your Ancestry.com account.
 3. Select a DNA test from the dropdown.
 4. Click "Fetch Matches" to start retrieving your DNA matches.
 5. View match details, including shared DNA segments, genetic communities, and ethnicity regions.